Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-Since it began in 2001, the premium processing service has been a major relief to the U.S. work visa petitioners and beneficiary, especially the H-1B applicants.
+The premium processing service option is a major relief to the U.S. work visa petitioners and beneficiaries, especially the H-1B applicants.
 This optional, but highly beneficial service allows visa applicants to expedite their application processing provided they meet the eligibility requirements.
+Continue reading to learn more about H-1B premium processing time, the process, application fees, and a lot more.

 The H-1B category is a temporary employment-based visa for foreign nationals who wish to perform specialized services in different subcategories.
 Due to its relatively low requirements, it is the most popular nonimmigrant work visa in the United States.
 You may apply for an H-1B visa under any of these three subcategories: